 Newer ducted heating models allow you to compartmentalise your home into zones so that you can enjoy the convenience of central heating without having to heat every room in your house at once, which saves both energy and money.
 Ducted gas heating also boasts a constant and consistent heat output, regardless of how cold it is outside, and won’t dry out the eyes, unlike reverse cycle heating systems.

-Compared to coal or oil, natural gas produces very low carbon emissions - around 70% less than other fossil fuels.
+Compared to coal or oil, natural gas produces less of a carbon impact - around 40%-50% less than other fossil fuels.
 In fact, the combustion process for natural gas is close to perfect, with only a small amount of by products emitted into the atmosphere as pollutants when it is burned.
 It emits hardly any sulphur, far less nitrogen dioxide, and no solid waste.